Search student accommodation

 Extremely High Living Costs

 London ranks among the world's most expensive cities for students.
 Students must consider the cost of living in London before beginning their academic journey.
 Students should set aside at least £1400 to £1500 per month for living expenses.
 You must account for major costs like rent, food and travel.
 Our cost of living calculator is the best tool to help students plan their monthly budget.
 The cost of living in London can seriously strain student budgets.
-Many students find part-time jobs just to cover the basics.
+Many students find part-time jobs in London just to cover the basics.

 Lack of Traditional Student Community